Date: 7 May 2017. Sheet Trick.

 For those with access to a thrift store, you might

-wish to put on your list tablecloth and keep an eye out for
+wish to put on your list a holey tablecloth like mine and keep an eye out for

 something similar.
-Lace ones are too scratchy for me though I'm
+Lace ones are too scratchy for me though I am

-quite attuned to textures.
+quite sensitive to textures.
 Find something soft and add it to your

 would dampen our sheets at night just before going to our bunks.
 The wind blowing over the sheets